Ferrodark soliton collisions: Breather formation, pair reproduction, and spin-mass separation: Acknowledgment

-\textit{Acknowledgment---} We thank C. Ma and R. Han for useful discussions.
-X.Y. acknowledges support from the National Natural Science Foundation of China (Grant No. 12175215, Grant No. 12475041), the National Key Research and Development Program of China (Grant No. 2022YFA 1405300) and NSAF (Grant No. U2330401).
+We thank C. Ma, R. Han, P. Ao, H. Pu, J. Wang and H. Hu for useful discussions.
+X.Y. acknowledges support from the National Natural Science Foundation of China (Grant No. 12175215, Grant No. 12475041), the National Key Research and Development Program of China (Grant No. 2022YFA 1405302) and NSAF (Grant No. U2330401).